wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 <td>MaxUserName<br>ListLength</td>
 <td>max_user_name_<br>list_length</td>
 <td>Maximum User List Length</td>
 <td>Controls the number of users listed in the user store of a WSO2 product.
-This is useful when you have a large number of users and do not want to list them all.
+This is useful when you have many users and do not want to list them all.
 Setting this property to 0 displays all users.
 (Default: 100)<br />
 <br />
 In some user stores, there are policies to limit the number of records that can be returned from a query.
-By setting the value to 0, it will list the maximum results returned by the user store.
-If you need to increase this number, you need to set it in the user store level.<br />
+Setting the value to 0 will list the maximum results returned by the user store.
+To increase this number, you need to set it in the user store level.<br />
-Eg: Active directory has the MaxPageSize property with the default value of 100.</td>
+E.g., Active directory has the MaxPageSize property with the default value of 100.</td>
 </tr>
 <tr class="odd">
 <td>MaxRoleName<br>ListLength</td>